chandu85/Data_Science_Portfolio/Project 8 - Credit Card Customer Segmentation/README.md

 <br/>

 ## Introduction
-The goal of this project is to build a random forest model that would predict the patients with high risk and have higher chance of stroke.
-This helps in providing the advanced warning to alert the patients so that theey can apply proper precautions and possibly the prevent the stroke.
+The goal of this project is to build a KMeans clustering model that would cluster the credit card customer records based on the selected features.
+This would help the banks to categorize into portfolio clusters and offer set of products or incentives that suite well to the specific portfolio.
 [back to top](#top)

 ## Input Dataset
-- <a href="https://www.kaggle.com/fedesoriano/stroke-prediction-dataset" taget="_blank">https://www.kaggle.com/fedesoriano/stroke-prediction-dataset</a>
+- <a href="https://www.kaggle.com/arjunbhasin2013/ccdata" taget="_blank">https://www.kaggle.com/arjunbhasin2013/ccdata</a>
-- I have pulled the health care dataset from Kaggle link provided above and used it for the project.
+- I have pulled the above credit card customer data filed from Kaggle and used it for the project.
 [back to top](#top)

 ## Prerequisite